synergistic-silobusters/flintandsteel/CONTRIBUTING.md

 Also make sure that you ask at least 2 members to review your code.
 Once both members review and approve the code, we will merge the pull request.
 Once the code reviews are requested, members are expected to respond within 2 days and are expected to leave constructive feedback, if required.

-Once the pull request is merged, make sure that you update your master before begining further work on your flintandsteel fork.
+Once the pull request is merged, make sure that you update your master before beginning further work on your flintandsteel fork.

 ## Coding Style